dogweather/forkful/content/en/cpp/numbers/working-with-complex-numbers.md

   \ represented as 'i', where i^2 = -1.
 Programmers use them for simulations, signal\u2026"
 lastmod: '2024-03-13T22:45:00.352236-06:00'
 model: gpt-4-1106-preview
-summary: "Complex numbers extend the real numbers by adding an imaginary unit, represented\
-  \ as 'i', where i^2 = -1.
-Programmers use them for simulations, signal\u2026"
+summary: Complex numbers extend the real numbers by adding an imaginary unit, represented as 'i', where i^2 = -1.
 title: Working with complex numbers
 weight: 14
 ---